murphygroup/cellorganizer-documentation_old/source/chapters/45_minutes_tutorial.rst

 Visualizing Model Results
 -------------------------
-Although generating synthetic cell shapes is fun (and useful for doing cell simulations), the real power of CellOrganizer lies in it's ability to describe distributions of cell geometries and the organization of components within them.
+Although generating synthetic cell shapes is fun (and useful for doing cell simulations), the real power of CellOrganizer lies in its ability to describe distributions of cell geometries and the organization of components within them.
 Here we will demonstrate how to use CellOrganizer to generate some interesting analysis results.

 **Background**
-Upon exposure to Bafilomycin A1, microtubule associated protein light chain 3 (LC3) localizes into autophagosomes for degradation and forms punctate structures.
+Upon exposure to Bafilomycin A1, microtubule-associated protein light chain 3 (LC3) localizes into autophagosomes for degradation and forms punctate structures.

 .. figure:: ../images/tutorial/bg.png
    :align: center